jg-854/earthquake_simulator/README.md

 This project was done as part of my University course.
 The aim is to simulate the effect of a tuned mass damper (TMD) and see how it improves the stability of a building.
 There are four main files as part of this project

-* Frequency Response of Model - the simulation of the model without any tuned mass damping
+* Frequency Response of Model - the simulation of the model without any tuned mass damping.

 * Model Response with Single TMD - the simulation of how the model changes when adding a singled tuned mass damper.
 Notice how placing it on certain floors will increase its effectiveness.